eciggaar/chatbot-lab/README.md

 ## Privacy Notice

 The node sample web application, that is deployed for you when clicking the **Deploy to Bluemix** button, includes code to track deployments to Bluemix and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker][deploy_track_url] service on each deployment:
+The following information is sent to a Deployment Tracker service on each deployment:

 * Application Name (`application_name`)
 * Space ID (`space_id`)